 Have you ever found yourself wondering, “What exactly IS an unhealthy relationship with food?
 Is mine okay?”
 Or maybe you’ve pondered, “Is my child’s relationship with food and body healthy?”
 Well, you’re not alone!
 We live in a world filled with Instagram-worthy meals, before and after photos, endless diet trends, and pressure to raise our

 Disordered eating vs. eating disorders: what is the difference?
+And does it matter?
 In this post, I’ll define these two terms and discuss behaviors common to both disordered eating and eating disorders.
 I’ll explain how maladaptive eating behaviors can impact health and how to get help for disordered eating and eating disorders.
 Let’s go.
-What is disordered eating?
-Disordered
+What

 All blog content is created and/or reviewed by registered dietitians who have degrees in nutrition and dietetics, completed at least 1,000 hours of supervised practice through an accredited internship program, and passed a national registration exam.